 Support third-party device compliance partners in Intune

 By default, Intune is set up to be the Mobile Device Management (MDM) authority for your devices.
-When you add a compliance partner to Azure AD and Intune, you're configuring that partner to be a source of Mobile Device Management (MDM) authority for the devices you assign to that partner through an Azure AD user group.
+When you add a compliance partner to Microsoft Entra ID and Intune, you're configuring that partner to be a source of Mobile Device Management (MDM) authority for the devices you assign to that partner through a Microsoft Entra user group.

 To enable use data from device compliance partners, complete the following tasks: